alfredocoj/terraform-aws-docker/README.md

 # terraform-aws-examples
+Examples with Terraform:

-Examples with Terraform in AWS.
+1. Ubuntu EC2 in AWS.
+2. Mario Bros with Docker and Terraform.

 ## Installing terraform